syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Xamarin.md

 ---
-title: Convert Word Document to PDF in Xamarin | Syncfusion
+title: Convert Word Document to PDF in Xamarin DocIO Library | Syncfusion
-description: Convert Word to PDF in Xamarin using Xamarin Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Learn here all about how to convert word to pdf in Xamarin using Syncfusion Essential File Formats Word library, it's elements and more details.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert Word Document to PDF in Xamarin
+# Convert Word Document to PDF in Xamarin DocIO Library

 Syncfusion DocIO is a [Xamarin Word library](https://www.syncfusion.com/document-processing/word-framework/xamarin/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or **interop** dependencies.
 Using this library, you can **convert a Word document to PDF in Xamarin**.